JoshuaRadin37/apfmalloc-testing/README.md

 - `libc` - the included allocator
 - `jemalloc` - the Google allocator
 - `lrmalloc` - a lock-free allocator designed by Ricardo Leite and Wentao Cai
-- `lrmalloc.rs` - a lock-free allocator this platform was designed to test.
+- `apfmalloc` - a lock-free allocator this platform was designed to test.
 It is the `lrmalloc` reimplemented in Rust, with the addition of APF tuning.
 This project was written by Joshua Radin and Elias Neuman-Donihue.